-As a young student, Darwin was fascinated by philosopher William Paley’s work, the interpreter of the famous “watchmaker argument.”
+As a young student, Darwin was fascinated by the work of philosopher William Paley, the interpreter of the famous “watchmaker argument.”
 This respect for the work of Paley stayed with Darwin.
-Just two days before the announcement of “On the origin of species, Darwin wrote to John Lubbock, who was his neighbor, that he does not think or hardly ever cherished a book more than Natural Theology by Paley.
-Brian Switek could almost already have said by heart that the importance of this is; “On the origin of species,” Darwin re-explained some examples that Paley mentioned of Providential design in nature, for instance, the eye but, through a point of evolution.
-Darwin’s knowledge about natural theology let him more efficiently set his arguments while still maintaining the definite for his history.
-The response to the unidentified-published Vestiges of the Natural history of the Creation expressed what could happen if supernatural consideration were too evident in a book proposing that life developed.
-While naturalists were serious about the scientific statement in Vestiges, few of the most severe reviews came from spiritual traditionalists who were warned by the theological book of propositions.
-However, it was too famous; it also offered a lesson to Darwin as to what could be the outcomes if his arguments were not clarified well.
+Just two days before the publication of On the Origin of Species, Darwin wrote to John Lubbock, his neighbor, that “he did not think about or hardly ever cherish a book more than Natural Theology by Paley.”
+Brian Switek could almost have already said the importance of this by heart that in On the Origin of Species, Darwin re-explained some examples that Paley mentioned of Providential Design in nature— for instance, the eye— but through a point of Evolution.
+Darwin’s knowledge about natural theology let him more efficiently set his arguments while still maintaining the definitive take for his history.
+The responses to the published Vestiges of the Natural History of Creation expressed what could happen if supernatural consideration were too evident in a book proposing that life developed.
+While Naturalists were more serious about the scientific statements in Vestiges, a few of the most severe reviews came from spiritual Traditionalists who were deterred by the theological book of propositions.
+However, it also offered a lesson to Darwin as to what the outcomes could be if his arguments were not clarified well.

-Brian thought it best to follow the examples suggested by Darwin.
-Brian refuses several creationist arguments that he mentioned in his book “Written in Stone”; however, he does so without providing the creationists space in his discussion.
-Doing this does not require significant effort.
-Explaining what we have grasped about life’s history automatically checks common creationist myths, and the book’s historical aspect concedes for intelligent design or Simulation Creationism, flood geology.
-It should be assigned in a way that does not interrupt the story.
-This approach has granted him to spend more time deepening into the evolutionary science points that are charming by themselves.
+Brian thought it best to follow the example set by Darwin.
+Brian refuted several Creationist arguments that he mentioned in his book, Written in Stone; however, he did so without providing the Creationists any space in his discussion.
+Doing this did not require significant effort.
+Explaining what we have grasped about life’s history automatically checks common Creationist myths, and the book’s historical aspect allows for Intelligent Design’s, or Simulation Creationism’s, flood geology.
+It was a topic needing to be assigned in a way that did not interrupt the story.
+This approach granted him more time to spend delving deeper into the Evolutionary science points that were already engaging by themselves.